 1. Is it a crime to make a false report of auto theft?

 Yes.
-A person is guilty under this statute if a prosecutor successfully shows that:
+You are guilty under this statute if a prosecutor successfully shows that:

-- the defendant made or filed a false or fraudulent report with any law enforcement agency,
+- you made or filed a false or fraudulent report with any law enforcement agency,

 - the report was of the theft of a vehicle, and

-- the defendant made or filed the report with the intent to deceive.1
+- you made or filed the report with the intent to deceive.1

-An “intent to deceive” means that a person purposefully made false statements of fact, or knowingly failed to disclose facts, in order to trick or defraud someone.2
+An “intent to deceive” means that you purposefully made false statements of fact, or knowingly failed to disclose facts, in order to trick or defraud someone.2

 Note that the false or fraudulent report in these cases can be made either: